60-second summary

 You can learn to drive at any age.

-Almost 6 million people aged 70 or older in Great Britain had a driving licence in 2022, so there’s nothing stopping you driving well into your old age.
-However, you’ll need to renew your driving licence when you turn 70, then every three years.
+Almost 6 million people aged 70 or older in Great Britain held a driving licence in 2022, so there’s nothing stopping you driving well into older age.
+However, you’ll need to renew your driving licence when you turn 70, and every three years after that.

 Will it take me longer to learn how to drive because I’m older?

-The Driver and Vehicle Standards Agency previously said that it takes around 45 hours of lessons and 22 hours of additional practice to learn to drive, although official advice is now that no set number of lessons or amount of practice is needed.
+The Driver and Vehicle Standards Agency (DVSA) has said that it takes around 45 hours of lessons plus 22 hours of additional practice to learn to drive, although official advice now is that there is no set number of lessons or amount of practice needed.

 Is it harder to pass your test when you’re older?